StardustXR/website/docs/01-get-started/02-bundled.md

 dnf group install stardust-xr
 ```

+From here, just run `telescope` in your terminal of choice.

 ## Other

 An AppImage generated from the nix flake is currently WIP.
 Please check back later or do a [manual build.](manual)